DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - list local branches `git branch`
 - list remote branches with `git branch -r`
 - create a new branch `git checkout -b your_new_branch`
+	- if you want to push the branch to github, use the command `git push -u origin your_new_branch`
 - Can create new branch then go back to original branch and then revert changes look [here](https://stackoverflow.com/questions/2816715/branch-from-a-previous-commit-using-git/31783383#31783383) but use git revert instead of `git reset`.
 - `git branch -vv` to view all tracking branches
 - After merging a branch you may want to delete it, you can do this with  `git branch -d <Branch Name>`.
 This deletes the local branch.
 - To delete a remote branch you can run `git push <remote_name> --delete <branch_name>`

 ## Merge
 - if you want to merge branch 2 into branch 1, first make sure you are in branch 1 do this by using the command `git switch branch 1`.
 Then `git merge branch 2` .